 Use of general household cleaning products, chemicals and abrasives are not recommended as they can break down the leather’s protective surface and cause damage.
 Never use harsh chemicals or cleaning agents (such as furniture polish, ammonia, detergent soaps or dish soaps with grease cutters) on your leather furniture.
 Avoid all products containing solvents, silicones, or oils, as they may negatively affect the leather’s surface.

-For cleaning lightly soiled finished/protected leathers, use low-moisture and neutral-pH methods such as a sponge dampened with a professionally-formulated, water-based cleaning product that effectively removes day-to-day dust and soil from the surface of leather without affecting the leather’s finish composition (See sidebar, Leather Cleaning Products - note: these are not endorsed by The Clean Trust).
+For cleaning lightly soiled finished/protected leathers, use low-moisture and neutral-pH methods such as a sponge dampened with a professionally-formulated, water-based cleaning product that effectively removes day-to-day dust and soil from the surface of leather without affecting the leather’s finish composition (See sidebar, Leather Cleaning Products - note: these are not endorsed by the IICRC).
 Aniline, Nubuck and Suede leathers are more absorbent and hence more difficult to clean properly.
 Always test first in an inconspicuous location before using any product on an exposed surface.

 Leather Cleaning Products

-Clean Trust-Certified technicians can address cleaning of finished (protected) and unfinished leather.
+cleantrust-Certified technicians can address cleaning of finished (protected) and unfinished leather.
 Unfinished (Aniline, Nubuck, Suede) leather may be dyed different colors, but it does not have a protective finish applied.
 When leather is unfinished, it is susceptible to soil absorption and damage by cleaning solutions.
 For this reason, technicians who have advanced training and experience with this material should clean unfinished leather.

 When cleaning finished leather, the main concern is control of both pH and cleaning agent application so the finish is not damaged and natural oils in the leather are not removed.
 High alkaline cleaning solutions can damage leather finishes, as well as the leather itself.
 However, in heavy soiling situations, an alkaline cleaner may be the most effective agent to use.
 Technicians and customers should make decisions about the aggressiveness of the cleaning process to minimize the negative effect cleaning may have on the leather.